 Division of Environmental Analysis, Environmental Engineering, Hazardous Waste, Air, Noise, & Paleontology Office, Sacramento, CA, 2013 (While similarly titled to the previous document, this document is intended by CaDOT

-to be "supplemental" to it and other CaDOT documents).
+to be "supplemental" to the earlier document and other CaDOT documents).

 Ground Vibrations Emanating from Construction Equipment, R. M. Lane and K. Pelham, New Hampshire Department of Transportation, Report # FHWA-NH-RD-12323W, 2012

-5. In the U.S. state of New Mexico, where I reside, there are no statewide construction vibration regulations whatsoever, aside from use of the OSM blasting standard, applicable only to construction blasting in
+5. In the U.S. state of New Mexico, where I live, there are no statewide construction vibration regulations whatsoever, aside from use of the OSM blasting standard, applicable only to construction blasting in

 became, by default, the only one applicable for construction statewide in New Mexico.